cyclus/cyclus.github.com/source/devdoc/make-models/toaster.rst

 ++++++++++++++++++++++++++

 The Toaster likes to keep the message and deal with it later.
-The developer is welcome to deal with messages in whatever way they like.
+The developer is welcome to deal with in whatever way they like.
 In this example, a vector of the received message pointers is kept as the private member variable `orders_waiting_`.